 Oregon State University recognizes the importance of the support and services animals can provide to people with disabilities.

 However, service animals and assistance animals, (also known as Emotional Support Animals, or ESA’s), are not the same and are not interchangeable.
 They perform different functions.

-A service animal is a dog or miniature horse as identified by the Americans with Disabilities Act (ADA) that is trained to do a task(s) or service(s) directly related to the handlers’ disability.
-Service animals have received specialized training to perform work or tasks for their handler.
+A service animal is a dog or miniature horse as identified by the Americans with Disabilities Act (ADA) that is trained to do (a) task(s) or service(s) directly related to the handlers’ disability.
+Service animals have received specialized training to perform work or tasks for their handler as related to their disability.
 Service animals are allowed in all areas that are open to the general public.
 This includes the library, general offices, financial aid, registrar, public dining halls and general public events, etc.

-If you are interested in bringing a service animal to live or be present on campus with you, please review the OSU Policy on Service & Assistance Animals.
+If a student interested in bringing a service animal to live or be present on campus with them, please review the OSU Policy on Service & Assistance Animals.